pinecoders/pinecoders.github.io/books/README.md

-## Trading techniques and indicators lending themselves to automated trading
+## Trading techniques and indicators usable in automated trading

-**Trading Systems and Methods, 6th Edition**, Perry J. Kaufman
-The Bible of system traders.
-A classic that's been around since 1978 and is still being updated.
-A general survey of all aspects of systems trading.
+**Volume Price Analysis Across The Markets: 4 Books Box Set**, [Anna Coulling](https://www.annacoulling.com)
+Contains great information on how to interpret and use volume for an edge in price action trading.
+Explains how to spot and utilize the actions of Market Makers.

+**YTC Price Action Trader**, [Lance Beggs](http://www.ytcpriceactiontrader.com)
+All around book describing how to read market moves.
+Apart from other popular techniques like SR, etc, Beggs explains the concepts of strength & weakness and candle sentiment analysis.
+Laid out in a way, which can be coded into trading system.
+As an example, this is a [script covering candle sentiment](https://www.tradingview.com/script/5fSgjYoM-YTC-Candlestick-Sentiment/).